9.1 Concatenate and Subset Strings

 To get a substring, you can use the substr() function.
 The start and end arguments represent the starting and ending position of the desired substrings.

-str_sub(animals, start = 1, end = 3)
+str_sub(fruits, start = 1, end = 3)

-Here, you will get a substring from position 1 to poisition 3 for each element of the original character vector.
+Here, you will get a substring from position 1 to position 3 for each element of the original character vector.
 In addition to using the positive integer to represent the position, you can also use negative integer to represent the relative position from the last symbol.

-str_sub(animals, start = 1, end = -2)
+str_sub(fruits, start = 1, end = -2)

-str_sub(animals, start = 1:3, end = (-1):(-3))
+str_sub(fruits, start = 1:3, end = (-1):(-3))

 Let’s look at the result together.